Skip to main content

 All funds raised by the tournament go toward improving beach access, surf fishing instruction programs and equipment plus marine education and restoration projects.

-The tournament is sponsored by NJDEP’s Fish and Wildlife and State Parks, Forests and Historic Sites, New Jersey State Federation of Sportsmen’s Clubs, Jersey Coast Anglers Association and New Jersey Beach Buggy Association.
+The tournament is sponsored by NJDEP’s Fish and Wildlife and State Park Service, New Jersey State Federation of Sportsmen’s Clubs, Jersey Coast Anglers Association and New Jersey Beach Buggy Association.

 Operation Game Thief